looker/hackernews/01_intro.md

   total: true
 </look>

 Looker, using the LookML model, behind the scenes is writing all the SQL for us and sending it to BigQuery.
-The query it sent on our behave was:
+The query it sent on our behalf was:

 ```
 SELECT